Puppy Socialisation Whilst Social-Distancing

 We have to protect human health by adhering to social distancing;

-and this will likely to continue for many months, so here are lots of things that you can do at home...and the good thing is, that under the lockdown conditions, many of us will actually have a lot more time to spend with our pets!
+and this will likely have to continue for many months, so here are lots of things that you can do at home...and the good thing is, that under continued lockdown or work-from-home conditions, many of us will actually have a lot more time to spend with our pets!

-1. Carry your puppy when you go out for your once a day exercise (if this is physically possible.
+1. Carry your puppy when you go out.
 Your puppy will still be able to see and hear other people/dogs, but at a safe distance (remember to stay at least 2m away from anyone not living in your house).
 Change your route every so often, so your puppy can experience a variety of sights, sounds, and smells.

 2. You can get your puppy used to the car in your driveway.
 Sit in the car with them and make it a fun experience!
-Offer them treats or a toy, then practise turning on the engine.
+Offer them treats or a toy, then practise turning on the engine so they get used to the noise.

 3. Use your garden or own outside space.
 Your puppy can hear and see cars, people and birds.
 Other dogs might walk past, and cats may roam around.
 Sit on your doorstep with your puppy on your knee, and let them experience the world from a safe distance. *